Professional wrestling match types: Bounty match

 Similarly the mask can be used in a bounty match, which can be a single match or series of matches where a third party will reward whoever can unmask the targeted competitor.
 The match can also be used to defeat a targeted individual or take them out of action with a reward.
 Sometimes the reward is disclosed and sometimes not.
-An example of the mask bounty match was Flyin’ Brian Pillman having a bounty by Barry Windham after making appearances as The Yellow Dog in order to continue wrestling after losing a loser leaves match.
+An example of the mask bounty match was Flyin' Brian Pillman having a bounty by Barry Windham after making appearances as The Yellow Dog in order to continue wrestling after losing a loser leaves match.

 Move match

-A Move match is the objective in this match is to perform a specific move first.
+The Move match has the objective of performing a specific move first.
 Usually a signature move or finisher of the wrestlers is selected, although on occasion it will be a generic move that is notoriously hard to perform on both wrestlers.
 The match usually takes the name of the target move if both wrestlers are trying to perform their finisher for the win.
-The best known of these was "Yokozuna's Bodyslam Challenge", which Lex Luger won.
-Another famous move match was the "$15,000 Body Slam Challenge" between Andre The Giant and Big John Studd at the first WrestleMania.
-Another move match was the "Masterlock Challenge" which was created by Chris Masters.
-A "Chokeslam Challenge" match was also done between The Big Show and Triple H on WWE Smackdown in September 1999.
-A "Stink Face Challenge" match is another move match where whoever delivers the Stink Face to their opponent first wins.
+The best known of these was Yokozuna's Bodyslam Challenge, which Lex Luger won.
+Another famous move match was the $15,000 Body Slam Challenge between Andre The Giant and Big John Studd at the first WrestleMania.
+Another move match was the Masterlock Challenge which was created by Chris Masters.
+A Chokeslam Challenge match was also done between The Big Show and Triple H on WWE Smackdown in September 1999.
+A Stink Face Challenge match is another move match where whoever delivers the Stink Face to their opponent first wins.

 Banned Move match

-A Banned Move match is a singles match when one or both of the competitors is not allowed to use their finishing move or else they will be disqualified.
+The Banned Move match is a singles match when one or both of the competitors is not allowed to use their finishing move or else they will be disqualified.
 One of the competitors cannot be disqualified if that wrestler uses the move to give an unfair disadvantage.
 Sometimes this stipulation is used in a feud with wrestlers whose finishers are the same or similar, in these cases it is common to see the stipulation added that the losing wrestler is no longer allowed to use that move anymore.
 This type of match often forces the banned wrestler to get more creative and use moves they don't normally use in an attempt to win.
-An example of this match took place at Extreme Rules in 2015 between Seth Rollins and Randy Orton, in which the latter's finisher is banned.
+An example of this match took place at Extreme Rules in 2015 between Seth Rollins and Randy Orton, where, in addition to the match taking place in a Steel Cage, Orton's finisher, the RKO, was banned.
+Another example was at the 2020 edition of AEW's All Out event, where AEW Champion Jon Moxley defended his title successfully against MJF.
+In that match, Moxley's finisher, the Paradigm Shift (a variation of a DDT), was banned, although he did use it when the referee had his back turned.